sycstitch/bike-sales-excel-dashboard/README.md

 - Age demographics driving bike sales

 ## Dashboard in Action
 Here's a look at the dashboard in action.
-I had to restart this entire project at one point because Excel Web decided slicers from graphs were a no-go, and copying pivot tables between sheets was a pipe dream.
-The workaround involved placing all pivot tables and visuals on the same sheet.
+I had to restart this entire project at one point because Excel Web wouldn't let me create slicers from graphs, nor copy pivot tables between sheets.
+The workaround involved placing all pivot tables and visuals on the same sheet, then hiding the pivot tables.
 ![Dashboard & Slicers Demo](/docs/assets/demo.gif)
 ![Pivot Tables](/docs/assets/pivot_tables.png)

 ## Tech Stack
-- Microsoft Excel: Utilized Excel Web for dashboard development and data analysis.
+- **Microsoft Excel**: Utilized Excel Web for dashboard development and data analysis.
-- VSCode: Used for documentation.
+- **VSCode**: Used for documentation.
-- Terminal: Employed for GitHub troubleshooting.
+- **Terminal**: Employed for GitHub troubleshooting.

 ## Features
-- Interactive Dashboard: A single-sheet dashboard visualizing key bike sales insights.
+- **Interactive Dashboard**: A single-sheet dashboard visualizing key bike sales insights.
-- Dynamic Slicers: Data filtering by marital status, region, and education.
+- **Dynamic Slicers**: Data filtering by marital status, region, and education.
-- Key Metrics Visualized: Displays average income by gender and purchase status, commute distance trends, and age demographics.
+- **Key Metrics Visualized**: Displays average income by gender and purchase status, commute distance trends, and age demographics.
-- Data Cleaning & Preparation: Step-by-step processes for handling duplicates, clarifying columns, formatting numbers, and typo detection.
+- **Data Cleaning & Preparation**: Step-by-step processes for handling duplicates, clarifying columns, formatting numbers, and typo detection.
-- Age Bucketing: Custom Excel formulas to categorize age into meaningful brackets.
+- **Age Bucketing**: Custom Excel formulas to categorize age into meaningful brackets.
-- Visual Polish: Dashboard visuals were refined for clarity and impact.
+- **Visual Polish**: Dashboard visuals were refined for clarity and impact.

 ## Quick Start
 1. See the dashboard in action: Check out demo.gif above